Penitent Romanian hacker aims to protect world's ATMs

 Boanta says his "Secure Revolving System-SRS" can be installed in any ATM.
 It allows the bank card to be inserted longer side first and then rotates it to prevent skimmers being able to lock on to the magnetic data strip.
 The system returns the card to its user with a reverse rotation.

-Outwardly it is a trapezoidal metallic box around 6 inches long with the card slot in the middle.
+Outwardly it is a trapezoidal metallic box around 6 inches (15 cm) long with the card slot in the middle.

 The SRS, funded and developed by a technology firm near Bucharest called MB Telecom, is patented and won an award this year at the International Exhibition of Inventions in Geneva.
 The inventor and company are not yet saying how much it will cost, but insist it will be available soon.